run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_workload_exec.md

   -c, --container string               Container name for log extraction -h, --help                           help for exec
-      --pod string                     Workload pod ID for log extraction, default: master (0-0) --pod-running-timeout duration   Pod check for running state timeout -p, --project string                 Specify the project to which the command applies.
+      --pod string                     Workload pod ID for log extraction, default: master (0-0) --pod-running-timeout duration   Pod check for running state timeout.
+  -p, --project string                 Specify the project to which the command applies.
 By default, commands apply to the default project.
 To change the default project use ‘runai config project <project name>’
-      --stdin                          Pass stdin to the container
-      --tty                            Stdin is a TTY
+  -i, --stdin                          Pass stdin to the container -t, --tty                            Stdin is a TTY
       --type string                    The type of the workload (training, workspace, distributed) --wait-timeout duration          Timeout for waiting for workload to be ready for log streaming
 ```